-The GO terms assigned to expressed genes were similar for hosts and V. dahliae comparisons but different for others (Supplementary Figure 1).
-Most expressed genes were involved in cellular and metabolic processes, binding and catalytic activity.
-The functional roles of the genes detected herein were mostly associated with defense responses in the hosts and pathogenicity in the fungus.

 Significant gene ontology (GO) terms from three main GO categories: biological process, molecular function, and cellular component were identified for DEGs using the GO database in Blast2GO.
 A total of 322, 235, and 156 significantly enriched GO terms were identified for potato, brown mustard, and peppermint, respectively.
-A larger number of GO terms belonged to the biological process followed by molecular function and cellular component (Supplementary Table 6).
+A highest number of GO terms belonged to the biological process (GO:0008150) followed by molecular function (GO:0003674) and cellular component (GO: 0005575) (Supplementary Table 6).
 However, no significantly enriched GO terms were identified for Verticillium dahliae.
 The top 15 GO terms for each host are presented in Figure 5.
 Five GO terms within the metabolic process sub-group and three within the catalytic activity sub-group were common in all three hosts.
-In potato, a higher number of significantly enriched GO terms were related to stimulus response compared to brown mustard and peppermint (Supplementary Table 6).
-The GO terms related to stimulus response in potato included response to stress, response to biotic stimulus, response to fungus, immune response, defense response, response to reactive oxygen species, chitin catabolic process, and chitin metabolic process.
-However, in brown mustard, two GO terms belonging to the same category were detected namely, response to stress and response to oxygen-containing compounds.
-In peppermint, only one GO term, stimulus response, was significantly enriched.
+In potato, a higher number of significantly (adjusted P < 0.05) enriched GO terms were related to stimulus response (GO:0050896) compared to brown mustard and peppermint (Supplementary Table 6).
+The GO terms related to stimulus response in potato included response to stress (GO:0006950), response to biotic stimulus (GO:0009607), response to fungus (GO:0009620), immune response (GO:0006955), defense response (GO:0006952), response to reactive oxygen species (GO:0000302), chitin catabolic process (GO:0006032), and chitin metabolic process (GO:0006030).
+However, in brown mustard, two GO terms belonging to the same category were detected namely, response to stress (GO:0006950) and response to oxygen-containing compounds (GO:1901700).
+In peppermint, only one GO term, response to stimulus(GO:0050896), was significantly enriched.